Performance & UX

 Check:

-• Are scripts or widgets delaying interaction?
+• Are third-party scripts or widgets delaying interaction?

 11. Measurement and attribution